Michele Placido

-Michele Placido ([miˈkɛːle ˈplaːtʃido]; born 19 May 1946) is an Italian actor, film director, and screenwriter.
+Michele Placido ([miˈkɛːle ˈplaːtʃido]; born 19 May 1946) is an Italian actor, director and screenwriter.
 He began his career on stage, and first gained mainstream attention through a series of roles in films directed by the likes of Mario Monicelli and Marco Bellocchio, winning the Berlinale's Silver Bear for Best Actor for his performance in the 1979 film Ernesto.
 He is known internationally for portraying police inspector Corrado Cattani on the crime drama television series La piovra (1984–2001).
 Placido's directorial debut, Pummarò, was screened Un Certain Regard at the 1990 Cannes Film Festival.
 Three of his films have competed for the Golden Lion at the Venice Film Festival.
 He is a five-time Nastro d'Argento and four-time David di Donatello winner.
 In 2021, Placido was appointed President of the Teatro Comunale in Ferrara.

 Early life

 Placido was born at Ascoli Satriano, into a poor family from Rionero in Vulture, Basilicata; he is a descendant of the known brigand Carmine Crocco.
 Placido had a number of jobs since his youth.
 For a time, he worked as a police officer in Rome, and was involved in the Battle of Valle Giulia.
 He studied acting at the Centro Sperimentale di Cinematografia in Rome, and with Silvio D'Amico at the Accademia Nazionale di Arte Drammatica.